maptz/maptz.vscode.extensions.snippets/ReadMe.md

 - `prop` - An property with explicit backing fields.
 - `inp` - An property with explicit backing fields and a call to the `OnPropertyChanged` method.
-- `inc` - A default body for `INotifyPropertyChanged` classes.
+- `inmethods` - A default body for `INotifyPropertyChanged` classes.
-- `inpc` - A simple `INotifyPropertyChanged` class with a default body.
+- `inpclass` - A simple `INotifyPropertyChanged` class with a default body.
 - `opts` - A simple class consuming `IOptions` for use with .net core `Microsoft.Extensions.Options`.

 ## Requirements